Italy’s Far-Right Victory Is a (Small) Win for Putin

 Following elections on Sunday, Meloni’s Fratelli d’Italia party, Berlusconi’s Forza Italia party, and Salvini’s Lega Nord party will be able to form a coalition that will give them control of the upper and lower houses of Italy’s parliament—and presumably enable them to advance an agenda that will be anti-immigrant and hyper-nationalist.

-Meloni has promised to support Ukraine, but last week, Berlusconi offered an ugly and rather pathetic defense of what Putin is doing to Ukraine—going as far as to say Putin only wanted to get rid of the elected Zelensky government in order to install a government of “decent people” in Kyiv.
+Meloni has promised to support Ukraine, but last week Berlusconi offered an ugly and rather pathetic defense of what Putin is doing to Ukraine—going so far as to say Putin only wanted to get rid of the elected Zelensky government in order to install a government of “decent people” in Kyiv.
 Meanwhile, Salvini has regularly been accused of being a beneficiary of Putin’s support.

 If there’s a fly in the far-right’s ointment, it’s the fact that Truss’ first weeks in office have been a disaster—with the announcement of ill-timed, ill-considered tax cuts for the rich as the centerpiece of an economic agenda that has since cratered the British pound, which is now flirting with dollar parity for the first time ever.